Frank Ryan (American football): Academic career

 Ryan attended graduate school during the first part of his playing career, and in 1965, he earned his Ph.D. from Rice.
 He worked for seven postgraduate years under G. R. MacLane, a leading geometric-function theorist, and produced the dissertation "Characterization of the Set of Asymptotic Values of a Function Holomorphic in the Unit Disc".
 In 1966, Ryan published two fundamental papers on the set of asymptotic values of a function holomorphic in the unit disc in Duke Mathematical Journal.

 Ryan received the Golden Plate Award of the American Academy of Achievement in 1965.

 Ryan started teaching at Rice during his career and, during his time with the Browns, he became an assistant professor at the Case Institute of Technology in February 1967.
-Ryan had a full teaching load, which includes undergraduate and graduate courses, and conducting research in complex analysis.
+Ryan had a full teaching load, which included undergraduate and graduate courses, and conducting research in complex analysis.
 While at training camp, Ryan taught math in the morning and went to football practice in the afternoon.
 Ryan taught his last course at Case Western Reserve in the spring of 1971.
 He was promoted to associate professor that summer.
 After taking a leave of absence for the next three years, he resigned his faculty position in 1974.

 Ryan learned computer programming and software through the Chi Corp., Case Western Reserve's then newly launched private computer company.
 He compiled advanced statistics to apply what he learned to football.
 The Browns were shown his results and liked the project but didn't offer the extra cash to move it forward.

 Ryan's second career was fodder for many jokes by sportswriters.
 Red Smith wrote that the Browns' offense consisted of a quarterback who understood Einstein's theory of relativity and ten teammates who didn't know there was one.
 Ryan was somewhat put off by the focus on his academic life, as he considered himself to be a regular football player.

 Ryan considered Sir Edward Collingwood, an expert in meromorphic functions and the theory of cluster sets, and Arthur J. Lohwater, the former editor of Mathematical Reviews, as mentors.
 Ryan had an Erdős number of 3.